lervag/vimtex/DOCUMENTATION.md

 ## vimtex

 This directory has the main files.
-Each filename should explain themself for what they're used for.
-But here's a little table which explains some files which are nice to know:
+Each file should be self-explaining but here are some files which might be good to know!

-### compiler (dir)
-Here are all latex compiler with the given function to interact with the compilers.
-The files should work like an API for VimTeX.

 ### delim.vim